bilgewatersking/cybersecurity-homelab/README.md

 |NGINX|Web server.
 Will use nginx ingress as load balancer once we deploy Kubernetes clusters.|Security Architecture   |
 |Excel, Word|Reporting and documentation|Governance, Risk and Compliance   |
 |More to be added as we go deeper| - | - |

+## Action Plan for this Lab.
+Detailed write ups for each domain will be in their respective folders.
+- [x] Have your pfsense, kali linux, and ubuntu server iso's downloaded beforehand.
+- [x] After downloading proxmox and rufus, flash proxmox onto a USB using rufus.
+Ensure you have an ethernet cable connected to your router on your spare laptop.
+Trust me this will save you hours of troubleshooting internet connectivity issues after installing proxmox.
+- [x] In BIOS settings, change to secure boot and change SATA operation from RAID to AHCI (you'll encouter an issue with raid when installing proxmox).
+Then set boot priority to proxmox usb
+- [x] Once Proxmox is installed, configure virtual networks and upload the ISO images to the VE.
+- [ ] Create PFsense vm.
+- [ ] Create Kali Linux vm.
+- [ ] Create Ubuntu vm to deploy Docker, Portainer, Jenkins, DVWA and OWASP Juice shop.
+- [ ] Create Ubuntu vm for SOC.
+### In the future, after Phase 1 is completed, we will enhance our PenTesting skills by adding Kubernetes, AWS and Mobile App hacking to our skill set.
+- [ ] Create a kubernetes cluster and deploy 'kubernetes-goat'.
+- [ ] Deploy 'AWSGoat'.
+This will also teach us about IAC, specifically terraform.
+- [ ] Deploy Goatlin and use MobSF tool for android mobile app pentesting.